IanAWatson/Lilly-Medchem-Rules/README.md

 are provided to illustrate the outcome of this set of rules among drugs eventually marketed.
 These of course represent a stage of development much later than the of screening the program targets.

+## Adjusting Defaults

+By default, molecules with fewer than 7 heavy atoms are rejected.
+Molecules with between 25 and 40 heavy atoms are progressively demerited, and after 40, molecules are rejected.
+These upper limits are referred to as the soft and hard upper cutoffs.
+Atom count paramters can be adjusted via the `-c` (lower cutoff) and `-Cs` and `-Ch` (soft and hard upper atom count) options.
+For example if you wanted to filter to molecules that contained between 10 and 40 atoms with no demerits, and then reject at 50 heavy atoms, that could be

+`ruby Lilly_Medchem_Rules.rb -c 10 -Cs 40 -Ch 50 input.smi > okmedchem.smi`

+Unfortunately as currently implemented the combination `-Cs 50 -Ch 50` does not work, so if you want to largely avoid demerits for heavy atom count try something like `-Cs 50 -Ch 51`.